 A big day in the hills – We get an early start to make our way over the South Cape Range to our final night’s camp at South Cape Rivulet.
 We begin with a lengthy climb through the moist forest to the day’s highpoint about 500m above sea level offering beautiful views back along the coast as far as South West Cape if we’re lucky and into the mountains of Pindar’s Peak, Mount LaPerouse and Mount Lilateah.
 This is a deceptive day with our high point being the first of 7 hills that we climb and descend before stepping into the sand of South Cape Rivulet where we cross the sometimes deep, outlet of the lagoon to our campsite.
 This is a wonderful day of wet and dry forests, buttongrass plains, tea tree swamps and dazzling coastal views.
 The beach at our camp is one of the best along the South Coast for a swim and not many people pass through without enjoying one.

 Walking Time 6-8 hoursDay 9:South Cape Rivulet to Cockle Creek

 Today is a gentle end to an amazing trip.
 The morning has us strolling along a couple of picturesque beaches and then up over a headland.
 The top of the cliffs is a perfect place for a rest while the waves below crash at the base of our lookout.
-Our 9 day trek concludes at Cockle Creek – this quiet blissful bay has a couple of holiday homes, an information shelter and a Tasmanian Expeditions bus & driver waiting to take the group to Hobart.
+Our 9 day trek concludes at Cockle Creek – this quiet blissful bay has a couple of holiday homes, an information shelter and our bus & driver make a welcoming site waiting to take the group to Hobart.
 We usually drop you at your accommodation in Hobart at approx 5pm & after a shower and some clean clothes it’s common for the group to get together, to enjoy dinner at one of the local restaurants.
 An astonishing trip that will truly stay with you for some time to come.

 Walking Distance 11km